SanaJamal-45/Data_analysis_pandas/README.md

 # Data_analysis_pandas
-In this project,I've performed some data analysis on the real-world data set availabe on Kaggle
+In all these projects,I've performed some data analysis on the real-world data sets availabe on Kaggle